SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 Variable **span** is how long before a variable is called.

-It is a good practice to create a variable as **late as possible** (shorter span), right before it is needed.
+It is a good practice to create a variable as **late as possible** (shorter span), usually right before it is needed.

 ```java
 static void main(String[] args) {